4 Amazing Health Benefits of Sunflower Seeds

 Sunflower Seeds Boost Your Heart Health

 Sunflower seeds are a good or excellent source of nearly a dozen essential vitamins and minerals, two of them being zinc and selenium.
-Zinc is an integral part of the immune system, as it helps both to develop and maintain proper function of immune cells.
-Additionally, zinc functions as an antioxidant to fight off free radicals.
+A 2017 review published in the journal Nutrients refers to zinc as "the gatekeeper of immune function" because it helps to develop and maintain the proper function of immune cells.
+Zinc also functions as an antioxidant to fight off free radicals.

-Selenium also plays a role in fighting inflammation and infection, along with boosting immunity, to ensure our bodies are producing a proper response to any intruders in the body.
-This mineral is an important part of achieving mental health and preventing neurodegenerative disorders (like Alzheimer's) as well.
+Selenium also plays a role in fighting inflammation and infection, along with boosting immunity, to ensure our bodies are producing a proper response to any intruders in the body, according to a 2019 review in Critical Reviews in Biochemistry and Molecular Biology.
+This mineral has also been shown to be an important part of achieving mental health and improving depression, per a 2018 review in Nutrients.
+And according to a 2021 review in Frontiers in Neuroscience, selenium shows promise in preventing neurodegenerative disorders—like Alzheimer's—as well.

 Sunflower Seeds Are a Great Food for Expecting Mothers

 Whether you're hoping to have a baby, are pregnant or are just trying to follow a well-balanced diet, sunflower seeds have a lot to offer.
-These seeds are a good source of zinc and folate, while being an excellent source of vitamin E. Vitamin E is essential for prenatal health, as it helps the fetus develop and use red blood cells and muscles.
+These seeds are a good source of zinc and folate, while being an excellent source of vitamin E. According to the American Pregnancy Association, vitamin E is essential for prenatal health, as it helps the fetus develop and use red blood cells and muscles.
 Folate supports the placenta and helps prevent spina bifida, while zinc helps produce insulin and enzymes.

 Vitamin E is also a key nutrient for achieving that "pregnancy glow."
-You've likely purchased a skincare product that touts having vitamin E in it, as it fights against UV damage and nourishes your largest organ.
-Sunflower seeds pack more than one-third of your daily needs.
+You've likely purchased a skin care product that touts having vitamin E in it.
+Research, including a 2021 study in Scientific Reports, suggests that vitamin E fights against UV damage and nourishes your largest organ—your skin.
+Sunflower seeds pack more than one-third of your daily needs of vitamin E.